 الـ Vape في الاجواء الباردة

 It’s wintertime, and the temperature has plummeted as it has the annoying habit of doing every year.
-The time has come to look at the impact of cold weather on the set-up and liquid used in our cherished vaping devices, and on the few precautions not to be overlooked if you bring them skiing, for example.
-N.B.
+The time has come to look at the impact of cold weather on the set-up and liquid used in our cherished vaping devices, and on the few precautions not to be overlooked if you bring them skiing, for example. ecig in the cold N.B.
 The cold makes liquids more viscous, lowers battery performance considerably and can cause condensation in boxes.
 Don’t hesitate to store your set-up in an inside jacket pockets and place your set-up in a sealed plastic bag when it is heating.
 And never charge a cold battery!

 Boxes and atomizers